-Being a dedicated “Foreign Cubana” living in Havana, I have experienced loads of super reasons why Cuba is a destination you will enjoy exploring.
+Being a dedicated “Foreign Cubana” living in Havana, I have loads of hard-hitting reasons why you should visit Cuba if you need some help with the arguments!

 If you like your travels to include history, art, nature, adventure, and beauty, as well as fiesta and chillaxing on the beach, Cuba has it all.